btbishop93/app-preview-converter/README.md

-# App Preview Converter
+# 🍎 Ciderpress

-Convert your videos to the required format for macOS and iOS App Store app previews.
+Press your app preview videos into App Store perfection.

 **Why this exists:** When uploading MP4 app recordings to Apple's App Store Connect, uploads often fail silently without any indication why.
 Apple secretly checks for specific video formatting requirements.
-This tool applies those formats to your video so it can be properly uploaded.
+Ciderpress applies those formats to your video so it can be properly uploaded.

 ## Features